-The horse, remains "on the bit", moves resolutely forward, with its neck raised and arched and showing a clear self-carriage.
+Collected walk.
+The Horse remains "on the bit", moves resolutely forward, with its neck raised and arched and showing a clear self-carriage.
 The head approaches the vertical position and a light contact is maintained with the mouth.
-The hind legs are engaged with good hock action.
+The hind legs are active and engaged with good hock action.
 The pace should remain marching and vigorous, the feet being placed in regular sequence.
-The steps cover less ground and are higher than at the medium walk, because all the joints bend more markedly.
-The collected walk is shorter than the medium walk, although showing greater activity.
+The steps are shorter, higher and more active than in medium walk, because all joints bend more markedly.
+Ideally, the hind feet do not track over the footprints of the forefeet.